-The FCC announced that it will consider the following items, among others, at its meeting on February 22, 2018.
+The FCC adopted the following items at its meeting on February 22, 2018.

 FCC Proposes to Eliminate Requirement to File EEO Mid-Term Reports

-The FCC expects to vote on a Notice of Proposed Rulemaking (NPRM) at its Feb.
-22 meeting to eliminate the requirement for broadcast stations to file Form 397 mid-term reports.
+The FCC issued a Notice of Proposed Rulemaking (NPRM) at its Feb.
+22 meeting proposing to eliminate the requirement for broadcast stations to file Form 397 mid-term reports.
 The Rules currently require stations with 5 or more employees (or commonly-owned stations in the same market) to file Form 397 in conjunction with the statutorily-required mid-term EEO review.
-The draft Order states that most of the information contained in such reports is available in the public inspection file.
+The NPRM states that most of the information contained in such reports is available in the public inspection file.
 The only information not otherwise available relates to whether the station are subject to a mid-term review.
 The NPRM proposes 2 alternative methods to inform the Commission whether it is subject to a mid-term review – either requiring subject stations to indicate on their annual EEO filing or by modifying the online public file database to so indicate.

 We expect this proposal to be relatively non-controversial.

-FCC to Eliminate Requirement to Maintain Paper Copies of FCC Rules
+FCC Eliminates Requirement to Maintain Paper Copies of FCC Rules

-The FCC plans to eliminate the requirement that certain broadcast stations and cable operators make available to operators hard copies of the relevant FCC rules.
-Given the immediate availability of FCC Rules on the internet, the proposed Order finds the requirements to be unnecessarily burdensome.
-If the requirements are deleted, station personnel will continue to be required to be familiar with the rules governing their operation.
+The FCC eliminated the requirement that certain broadcast stations and cable operators make available to operators hard copies of the relevant FCC rules.
+Given the immediate availability of FCC Rules on the internet, the Report and Order finds the requirements to be unnecessarily burdensome.
+However, even with the elimination of the paper rule requirement, station personnel will continue to be required to be familiar with the rules governing their operation.

 FCC Aims to Speed up the Introduction of new Technologies and Services